 - Before you start, try an get in 2 or 3 days of eating nutrient dense foods (steak, liver, lamb, bacon, plenty of eggs, guava, watermelon, kiwi, pears, peppers, natto, yogurt, wild salmon, mackerel, sweet potato, blue cheese, sauerkraut, Brazil nuts, almonds, walnuts, nutritional yeast, bone broth etc).
 You can find a great food list here.

-- Before you start, load up on micro-nutrients outlined on your strategy page.
+- Before you start, load up on micro-nutrients outlined in your eating plan.
 As a minimum, buy a multi-vitamin and a 1000mg vitamin C supplement.

 - Prepare your electrolyte solution (buy a few 1.5 litre mineral waters).
 Mix up the bottles (full recipe below).
 You need:-